thehackerwithin/berkeley/_posts/2015-10-21-gpus-parallelization-fall-2015.markdown

 Biye shared some of the diagrams from [this presentation](http://on-demand.gputechconf.com/gtc/2014/presentations/S4811-extreme-machine-learning-with-gpus.pdf).

+He noted

+- GPUs give excellent speed,
-He noted that there is excellent speed, but then pointed out that GPU memory latency is also an issue.
-That is, the throughput is high, but so is the memory latency.
-If you want your GPU code to run quickly, optimize for throughput.
+- but GPU memory latency is also an issue.
+- So the throughput is high, but so is the memory latency.
+- If you want your GPU code to run quickly, optimize for throughput.
+- Always remember, GPU memory access is slower than computation.
+- Moving data between the GPU and the main memory should be avoided.
 ### GPU BIDMat demo

 Biye presented an ipython notebook to demostrat how BIDMat works.